devoncarew/firehose/README.md

 - changing the `auto_publish` value in the pubspec to any value other than `true`
-- adding a `publish-to: none` value to your pubspec
+- adding a `publish_to: none` value to your pubspec

 ## PR branch actions